What is a moggy?

-Also spelled "moggie" and commonly referred to as a "domestic", a moggy is a cat of unknown origin/mixed breed.
-They are the most common "type" of domesticated cats and come in all shapes, sizes and colours.
+Also spelled moggie and commonly referred to as a domestic shorthair or longhair, a moggy is a cat of unknown origin/mixed breed.
+They are the most common type of domesticated cats and come in all shapes, sizes and colours.
 They can be found in long hair or short hair.
 Big, small, fat, thin, talkative, quiet, friendly, shy, blue eyes, green eyes, yellow eyes, gold eyes, odd eyes.

 For the most part, moggies are a healthy bunch due to their wide gene pool.
 They are easy to obtain, and cheaper to purchase than purebred cats but sadly, they are harder to find homes for.

-All domesticated cats are descended from their wild ancestor African Wildcat (Felis silvestris lybica) (see photo to the left).
+All domesticated cats are descended from their wild ancestor African Wildcat (Felis silvestris lybica).
 Cats have been domesticated by humans since we began farming.
 It is now believed that cats and humans began their relationship around the Fertile Crescent 10,000 years ago.

 How the separate breeds came about is pure speculation (on my part), but I would imagine that once man and cat began to live in close proximity, and as we spread throughout the world, cats came along for the ride and different mutations occurred.
 It would stand to reason that a cat living in Russia or Scandinavia would need to have a long, thick coat, a cat living in southern Asia wouldn't.
 Cats changed and adapted.
 Many of the breeds we know and love today are the result of spontaneous mutations.
 The Devon and Cornish Rex, Scottish Fold, Sphynx, while other breeds are man-made such as the Havana, the Australian Mist, the Ocicat.
 It, therefore, seems likely that mutations have occurred in the previous 10,000 years since man domesticated cat (or did the cat domesticate man?) resulting in the many different cat types and breeds we see today.